bhisaac/5eFP/5eFP-SRD.md

 A shimmering green arrow streaks toward a target within range and bursts in a spray of acid.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1 acid damage immediately and 1 acid damage at the end of its next turn.
 On a miss, the arrow splashes the target with acid for half as much of the initial damage and no damage at the end of its next turn.

-**At Higher Levels.** When you cast this at a higher level, the initial damage (both initial and later) increases by +1 for each level above 2nd.
+**At Higher Levels.** When you cast this at a higher level, the damage (both initial and later) increases by +1 for each level above 2nd.

 ### Acid Splash